jorshi/ddsp-timbre-remap/README.md

 </div>

-This repository contains training code for our paper *Real-time Timbre Remapping with Differentiable DSP*, accepted for publication at NIME 2024.
-This work explores the application of differentiable digital signal processing (DDSP) for audio-driven control of a synthesizer.
+This repository contains training code for our paper *Real-time Timbre Remapping with Differentiable DSP*, which explored the application of differentiable digital signal processing (DDSP) for audio-driven control of a synthesizer.

 Audio features extracted from input percussive audio (i.e., drums) at detected onsets are mapped